johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.D Suggestions for Solo Flight Practice.md

 > [!note] All references to the [[Private Pilot ACS|ACS]] are for the November 2023 version.

+> [!abstract]- Suggestions for how to use this plan...
+> Pick a sequence for that day’s flight.
+Read the referenced ACS section.
+Build a detailed flight plan that covers all the tasks listed in the sequence, making note of the tolerances listed in the ACS.
+Go fly the plan.
+Keep a record of your performance on the flight - notably, was the execution of the task within ACS standards?
+Record results in your flight diary.
+Keep working through the sequences until you can’t get them wrong!

 ## For Every Practice Flight
 | Task                                                                                                                                  | ACS Code        |
 | ------------------------------------------------------------------------------------------------------------------------------------- | --------------- |